La Coartada means your alibi.

 Aging: Long aging for 48 months in new barrels with further maturing in stainless steel casks for 36 months.
 No clarification or filtering at bottling.
 After that, 6 more months bottle aging

 Taste: Ample and gentle in the mouth, reveals complexity with hints of roast and minerals but also underwood and ink.
-Complex, round, edgeless despite the tannic strength.
+Complex, round, edgeless, despite the tannic strength.
 Long aftertaste with a hint of sweetness.

 Color: Cherry colored, purple sparkle, abundant leg, medium layer.

-Talking About the Wine:
+Talking About the Wines: